Nilhcem/home-monitoring-grafana/README.md

 ## Projects

-- `00_dht22_mqtt`: Arduino sketch file for the ESP8266 and the DHT22 that publishes sensor data to MQTT
+- `01-mosquitto`: Mosquitto docker container
-- `01_bme280_mqtt`: Arduino sketch file for the ESP8266 and the BME280 that publishes sensor data to MQTT
+- `02-bridge`: Python script that receives MQTT data and persists those to InfluxDB
-- `02_mijia_ble_mqt`: Python script for the Raspberry Pi 3 that connects to a BTLE MiJia Temperature & Humidity sensor and publishes data to MQTT
+- `03-bme280_mqtt`: Arduino sketch file for the ESP8266 and the BME280 that publishes sensor data to MQTT
-- `03-mosquitto`: Mosquitto docker container
+- `04-mijia_ble_mqt`: Python script for the Raspberry Pi 3 that connects to a BTLE MiJia Temperature & Humidity sensor and publishes data to MQTT
-- `04-bridge`: Python script that receives MQTT data and persists those to InfluxDB
+- `05-dht22_mqtt`: Arduino sketch file for the ESP8266 and the DHT22 that publishes sensor data to MQTT

 ## Setup